 Lighting of the candles

-The bride and groom are each given one white candle to hold for the remainder of the ceremony.
+The marrying pair are each given one white candle to hold for the remainder of the ceremony.
 When these candles are lit, it signals the end of the Betrothal Ceremony and begins the Sacrament of Marriage, which is the second and final stage of the wedding ceremony.

 Far from beautiful decoration, crowns in an Orthodox wedding symbolize the couple’s marriage as a blessing from God.
 This ceremony is akin to the exchange of rings in a Western ceremony — it’s kind of the crescendo.
 At a Greek Orthodox wedding ceremony, the priest places a crown, or Stefana, on both the bride and groom’s heads.
 The Koumbaros then intertwines the crowns three times to symbolize the couple’s union before the crowns are tied together with a ribbon.